siberoloji/siberoloji.github.io/content/blog/2016-04-01-what-is-the-difference-between-apt-get-update-upgrade-dist-upgrade.md

 # apt get update
 <!-- /wp:heading -->

   &nbsp;Thanks to the apt-get&nbsp;update command, the differences between the packages installed on your system and the versions in the package repository are searched and the list is updated.
 In fact, the only thing done is updating the list.
-It is strongly recommended to run it before any update process because it is a necessary process to resolve the necessary updates and dependencies in your system.</p>
+It is strongly recommended to run it before any update process because it is a necessary process to resolve the necessary updates and dependencies in your system.

 <!-- wp:quote -->
-<blockquote class="wp-block-quote">  <em><a href="https://www.siberoloji.com/apt-get-update-upgrade-dist-upgrade-farki-nedir/#">&nbsp;</a>There is no installation on your system with the&nbsp;apt-get update command.</em></p>
+<blockquote class="wp-block-quote">  <em><a href="https://www.siberoloji.com/apt-get-update-upgrade-dist-upgrade-farki-nedir/#">&nbsp;</a>There is no installation on your system with the&nbsp;apt-get update command.</em>
  </blockquote>
 <!-- /wp:quote -->